halstonblim/scheduler/README.md

 Scrapes the [TTP website](https://ttp.cbp.dhs.gov/schedulerui/schedule-interview/location?lang=en&vo=true&returnUrl=ttp-external&service=up) to determine if the desired location has any availability.
 Then sends a push notification to mobile device indicating whether there is availability or not.
 Uses Pushover because it has a one month free trial and only $5 for a permanent license (as of March 2025).

+I don't have recommendations for automation yet (e.g. run daily at 8am), which might vary based on things like operating system.
+Open to suggestions

 ## Setup

 0. On your machine, configure python environment.
 Install `python<=3.10`, `selenium`, `webdriver-manager`, and `pushover`.
 Unfortunately, Pushover only works in `python<=3.10` due to dependence on `SafeConfigParser` (see below for conda tutorial).